by Christine Egbert

 “I will,” he replied, “but I need Your help to be able to take You out from this prison You are bound in, and from the pagan-ness that holds You back.
 I will bring You out of the diaspora, into the synagogue, and into Your Land.”

-Rabbi Simcha Perlmutter then went on to explain that it was in 1962 that he made this life-changing commitment to God.
-So in 1966, he and his family left the U.S. and moved to Israel.
+Rabbi Simcha Perlmutter explained that in 1962 he made a life-changing commitment to God.
+And in 1966, he and his family left the U.S. and moved to Israel.
 They remained in Jerusalem for one year.
 Then in 1967, the Rabbi heard the Lord tell him to go into the desert.
 From the desert in Israel Pearlmutter was to call out, “Prepare ye the way of the Lord.”
 So the Pearlmutters packed up all their belonging and left Jerusalem.
 In later years the scripture which says, “The voice of one who cries in the wilderness, make straight the way of the Lord” became very personal to Rabbi Pearlmutter.

 At this reply, Rabbi Perlmutter recalls General Shayke Gavish scratching his head.
 But at the end of an hour and a half of listening to the rabbi speak, they realized that Rabbi Perlmutter was serious.
 “Well, you know this is a military zone that you are camping in,” General Shayke Gavish told him, “I control this area.
 Do you know that?”